 Dermal fillers are piped by injection along wrinkles and lines to plump the skin.
 Examples of dermal fillers include bovine (cow) collagen and the person’s own body fat.

 Botulinum toxin type A

-Doctors use botulinum toxin type A to treat medical conditions, including facial tics, muscle spasms and excessive sweating.
+Medical practitioners use botulinum toxin type A to treat medical conditions including facial tics, muscle spasms and excessive sweating.
 It is currently available in Australia under the brand names Botox® and Dysport®.
 In Australia, botulinum toxin type A is registered for cosmetic use to treat facial lines and wrinkles.